Application Control 101: Purpose, Features, and Benefits

 #7 Full Standards Compliance

 Finally, by using an application control solution in tandem with privileged access management, you will ensure that your organization fulfills the requirements set by NIST AC-1.6, as well as other international industry standards.
-Corporate cybersecurity compliance is essential to the modern workplace, as it certifies that a company is actively detecting and preventing rule violation in this respect.
+Corporate cybersecurity compliance is essential to the modern workplace, as it certifies that a company is actively detecting and preventing rule violations in this respect.

 Application control is a cybersecurity practice that has multiple benefits for a corporate network.
 Not only does it optimize the company’s traffic and workflows, but it also maintains a safe digital environment overall by restricting or blocking questionable access attempts.
 When used together with PAM, it becomes the ideal solution for access control and identity management at an enterprise level.